SCons/scons/README-SF.rst

 of the Python debugger by specifying the --debug=pdb option::

     $ scons --debug=pdb [arguments]
-    > /home/knight/SCons/src/engine/SCons/Script/Main.py(927)_main()
+    > /home/knight/scons/SCons/Script/Main.py(927)_main()
     -> default_warnings = [ SCons.Warnings.CorruptSConsignWarning,
     (Pdb)

-Once in the debugger, you can set breakpoints at lines in files in the build engine modules by providing the path name of the file relative to the src/engine subdirectory (that is, including the SCons/ as the first directory component)::
+Once in the debugger, you can set breakpoints at lines in files in the build engine modules by providing the path name of the file relative to the top directory (that is, including the SCons/ as the first directory component)::

     (Pdb) b SCons/Tool/msvc.py:158